Best time to see northern lights in Iceland

 First thing you should do when you decide to chasie Aurora Borealis is to hire a car.
 A vehicle gives you the flexibility and freedom to move around and spot this incredible light show.
 You might have to drive during nighttime in total darkness to isolated places to take the best photography and you’ll get very quickly how important it is to have a rented car at your disposal.

 Get the best price for your car rental today

 3 When is the best time to see northern lights in Iceland ?

 I say that the best time to experience the Iceland northern light is from September to October, because you will get friendlier weather conditions, warmer temperatures and way fewer clouds than December and January.
 It is possible to experience better solar activity so consider booking accommodation early to get the best price for accommodation near best spots for aurora.

-4 What is the Best time to see northern lights ?
+4 What is the Best time to view northern lights in iceland ?

 First let’s clarify what “best” means.
 Because it can mean different things depending on different factors.
 Some of the months are good because they have more hours of darkness meaning a higher chance of seeing Aurora Iceland.
 Some months are best because the temperatures are better because it is not so cold.
 Some months are good because there are fewer crowds meaning more perfect photos.
 Some months are great because they are easily accessible. (friendlier weather conditions).

 Some months are good because they have the highest solar activity.
 Some months are perfect because they are cheaper being outside the high season for Aurora Borealis.